rohita77/ml-image-classifier/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Deploy to Github Pages
+ng build --prod --base-href "https://rohita77.github.io/ml-image-classifier/"

+add a message to the commit when deploying: ngh --message="First deploy"

+specify which branch to deploy: ngh --branch=production

+do a dry run before actually deploying to see the output ngh --dry-run